rwxrob/notes/Maintaining strength versus building.md

+I hate the gym.
+I always have.
+So no, despite all the videos and suggestions that senior go I won't.
+I might not make big strength and power gains (like I did as a triathlete doing squats) but I _can_ maintain strength just on the bike.
+I know it because I did it for years.

-After realizing I don't have an extra 90 minutes twice a week for strength training in addition to my 2-5 hour daily rides I've decided to just not do any off-bike strength training.
-After all, I'm not training to win anything.
-I'm going for consistency and sustainability over event-driven performance.
+While looking at my schedule I realized I don't have an extra 90 minutes twice a week for strength training in addition to my 2-5 hour daily rides.
+I sure as hell am not replacing a beautiful ride at sunset around the lake with a strength gym session indoors.
+Life is too short for that shit.

+Besides, I'm not training to win anything.
+I'm training for consistent and sustainable fitness and fun over time rather than event-driven performance.
+It's

-If anything, I'm on a perpetual bike trip that begins and ends at my bike shed .
-I'm maintain fitness and strength into my senior years and creating highly sustainable habits and deeply engraining them into my body and soul.
-Going to the gym just ain't gonna happen.
-I freaking hate the gym, always have.
+If anything, I'm on a perpetual bike trip that begins and ends at my bike shed.
+I

 Without the gym and squats and deadlifts I can say goodbye to raw strength gains, but I can still build strength and even some hypertrophy on the bike by just sprinting and pushing the hills—especially out of the saddle.
 I know this because I did it already.
 For more than a decade as a kid I built leg strength and size using nothing more than my bike.
 I know seniors slow down muscle building and need more recovery, but still.